13 Free Knitting Patterns to Use Your Scrap Yarn for Fabulous Hats

 Photo: Julie Berg

-Scrap Yarn Hat for Baby/Child: This is a beautiful little hat that is a great way to practice colorwork on a smaller scale.
+- Why you’ll want to: This is a beautiful little hat that is a great way to practice colorwork on a smaller scale.
+It would make a delightful, whimsical gift for parents of a baby or young child.

 Photo: Thelma Egberts

-Scrappy Flap Hat: This is a stranded hat pattern in both child and adult sizes.
+- Why you’ll want to: This delightful earflap hat uses stranded colorwork in both child and adult sizes.
 Not for the faint of heart, but very rewarding!

 Photo: Virginia Tollock

-Floppy Fair Isle Hat: The warning is right in the title!
-This is indeed a Fair Isle hat, wonderful for using up leftover yarn.
-If you’re ready to tackle Fair Isle, or if you’re a pro, this may be the hat for you.
+- Why you’ll want to: Yes, this is indeed a Fair Isle hat that’s wonderful for using up leftover yarn.
+If you’re ready to tackle Fair Isle, or if you’ve an experienced hand at it, this could well be the hat for you.

 Photo: sms on Ravelry